Definition of Caesura

 With the milk-teeth of babes, || and a smile at the pain ?

-Ah boys, //how you hurt! || you were strong as you pressed,
+Ah boys, // how you hurt! || you were strong as you pressed,

 And I proud, || by that test.

 This poem presents a perfect example of masculine caesura.
 Look at the pauses occurring after stressed syllables including “at,” “babes,” “boys,” “hurt,” and “proud.”
-You can see the first line uses initial caesura, at “Dead,” a pause at the beginning of line.
+You can see the first line uses initial caesura, at “Dead,” followed by a pause at the beginning of line.

 Alas, how chang’d! || what sudden horrors rise!